raclettejs/raclette-docs/docs/examples/recipes/readingDataFromTheBackend.md

 - Raclette Server running
 - Node.js 24+
 - You have finished the setting up a todo plugin example and it's up and running
-- You have created some todo items during the creating data on the server example
+- You have created some todo items during the creating data on the backend example

 ```variables
 PLUGINNAME: example-todoplugin